-When calculating any entitlement to a redundancy payment your continuity of employment is an important consideration.
-As previously stated, an employee must have worked continuously for an employer for at least 2 years in order to be eligible for a statutory redundancy payment.
+When calculating any entitlement to a redundancy payment an employee must have worked continuously for an employer for at least 2 years in order to be eligible for a statutory redundancy payment.

-If you have been absent from employment, within the three year period preceding the date of termination of employment, it will not be considered a break in the continuity of your employment if the absence was due to the following;
+If you have been absent from employment, within the three year period preceding the date of termination of employment, it will not be considered a break in the continuity of your employment if the absence was due to the following:

-- Sick leave due to ordinary illness for 26 weeks or less, occupational injury for 52 weeks or less, maternity leave for 26 weeks or less and career breaks. - Maternity/adoptive/parental or carer's leave. - Dismissed due to redundancy before reaching 104 weeks service then taken back by employer within 26 weeks of that dismissal. - Re-employed within four weeks of dismissal by an associate company of previous employer.

-- Voluntarily transferred to another employer and it is agreed that the continuity of service will not be broken. - Placed back in employment under the Unfair Dismissal legislation. - Lay-offs, strikes or lock out of your employment. - A transfer of the business to a new owner. - Any other period of leave agreed by the employer
+- Sick leave due to ordinary illness for 26 weeks or less, occupational injury for 52 weeks or less, maternity leave for 26 weeks or less and career breaks. - Maternity/paternity/adoptive/parental or carer's leave. - Dismissed due to redundancy before reaching 104 weeks service then taken back by employer within 26 weeks of that dismissal. - Re-employed within 4 weeks by an associate company of previous employer. - Voluntarily transferred to another employer and it is agreed that the continuity of service will not be broken. - Placed back in employment under the Unfair Dismissal legislation. - Lay-offs, strikes or lock out of your employment. - A transfer of the business to a new owner. - Any other period of leave agreed by the employer